DevExpress-Examples/winforms-print-pivot-and-chart-controls/readme.md

 <!-- default badges end -->

-# WinForms - How to Print a Document that Contains Pivot and Chart Controls
+# WinForms - How to Print a Document that Contains Pivot Grid and Chart Controls

 The following example shows how to print a document that contains a Pivot Grid control with an [integrated](https://docs.devexpress.com/WindowsForms/8748/controls-and-libraries/pivot-grid/data-analysis/integration-with-the-chart-control) Chart: